Top 5 Warning Signs Your Dryer Needs Professional Repair

 If the door seals are cracked, loose, or dirty, cold air can escape and warm air can enter.
 That makes the fridge run longer and cool less effectively.

-6. Frost Build-Up and Defrost System Problems
+6. Frost Build-Up and Defrost Problems

 Too much frost inside the freezer can block airflow and reduce cooling in both sections of the refrigerator.
 In many cases, this points to a problem with the defrost heater, defrost thermostat, or defrost control.